 Cary, NC 27513 USA

 In addition to the permanent Law Reserve collection, the Law Library maintains a temporary reserve shelf consisting of faculty-owned photocopied cases, articles, etc., as well as faculty-owned copies of books to be used by their students during a particular semester.
 The Law Library assumes that photocopied materials meet federal copyright law guidelines.
 These items will be returned to you at the end of the semester or tossed at your request.
-Contact Deborah Beaumont, the Library Specialist in charge of the Circulation/Reserve Desk, to add such items to the temporary reserve collection.
+Use the Course Reserve request form to add such items to the temporary reserve collection.